philippfrenzel/yii2-attachments/README.md

 ================
 Extension for file uploading and attaching to the models

+This fork has been made by me and by company Elitmaster.

 Demo
 ----
 You can see the demo on the [krajee](http://plugins.krajee.com/file-input/demo) website